 Why do we still love top-mount sinks?

 That might make you wonder how the self-rimming sinks have survived this long.
-27 inch undermount sink are clearly better-looking and more appealing to the sophisticated customer, so what makes drop-in sinks the highest-sellers among all kitchen sinks?
+27-inch undermount sinksย are clearly better-looking and more appealing to the sophisticated customer, so what makes drop-in sinks the highest-selling among all kitchen sinks?

 Cost

-The cost of installing a top mount sink is considerably lower than under mounting one.
-The sinks cost almost 50% lesser than undermount sinks.
+The cost of installing a top mount sink is considerably lower than undermounting one.
+The sinks cost almost 50% less than undermount sinks.
 You can purchase top-mount sinks from online stores as well as land-based stores.
-They have a wider variety at affordable prices.
+They have a wider variety at affordable prices.ย

 Installation